 - Greater attention given to our work with refugees, sister Synod in Northern India, missionaries in Cairo and Japan;

 - 2015: A Food Cart new mission start called, Table of Joy.
-Gifted to Good Shepherd Lutheran, Madison, now called, Holy COW (church on wheels)!
+Food Cart gifted to Good Shepherd Lutheran, Madison, who developed into Holy COW (church on wheels)!

 The Development of Be the Church Vision and a Big Idea eventually led to the vision of transforming human life into Christlikeness through practicing Christian community in 2015.
 More detail about these developments can found at the webpage archive of Be the Church and the Big Idea (the vision and calling of First Lutheran).
 Hint: It has a lot to do with discipleship, i.e., whole, lifelong spiritual formation and apprenticeship in the image, manner and mission of Jesus the Christ.

 RE-DEVELOPMENT OF VOCATIONAL IDENTITY

 Between 2015 – 2016, we arrived at another critical juncture in our congregation’s journey.
 In an effort to afford greater accessibility to people with disabilities and those disconnected from inherited church, a task force of lay leadership discerned the need to prepare for relocation (see pages 17-18 2020 proposal and action plan for Common Ground Church.)